-Tommy Yannima Watson (c 1935-2017) is a major Pitjantjatara artist, born in desert country west of Irrunytju, or Wingellina, in Western Australia.
-Tommy is a Law man of Karima skin group, and his traditional names of Yannima and Pikarli relate to specific sites near his birthplace at Anumarapiti, west of Irrunytju.
+Tommy Yannima Watson is a major Pitjantjatara artist, born in Anumarapiti, desert land west of the Irrunytju Community, also known as Wingellina, in Western Australia.
+Tommy Watson is a Law man of the Karima skin group, and his traditional names of Yannima and Pikarli relate to specific sites near his birthplace.

 Receiving critical acclaim, both across Australia and internationally, art critics have drawn parallels between Watson and Western Abstract painters such as Kandinsky, Mondrian and Rothko.
 Watson’s works feature in public and private collections worldwide.